zhxie/ikago/README.md

 ### Client options

-`-tap`: (Optional) Enable TAP.
-The TAP device will be brought up.

-`-tap-name name`: (Optional in Windows) Name of the TAP device, can be set when TAP is enabled in Windows, must be set in Linux.
-If this value is not set, the first TAP device will be used.

-`-tap-address address`: (Optional) Address of the TAP device, can be set when TAP is enabled.
-Default as `10.10.0.1`.

 `-p port`: (Optional) Port for routing upstream, must be different with any port filter.
 If this value is not set or set as `0`, a random port from 49152 to 65535 will be used.

 `-f filters`: Filters, use comma to separate multiple filters, must not contain the server.
 A filter may an IP address, an IP port endpoint, or a port starts with a colon.
 Any IPv6 address should be encapsulated by a pair of brackets.
 For example, `-f 192.168.1.1,[2001:0DB8::1428:57ab]:443,:1080`.